-Pig Roast; Outstanding Agriculturalist Awards go to three standout leaders
+Pig Roast: Outstanding Agriculturalist Awards go to three topflight leaders

 By: Norman Martin

-Texas Tech's Davis College of Agricultural Sciences & Natural Resources honored three leaders with the Gerald W. Thomas Outstanding Agriculturalist Award on Thursday (Nov.
-10) during its 95th annual Pig Roast at the Lubbock Memorial Civic Center.
+Texas Tech's Davis College of Agricultural Sciences & Natural Resources honored three leaders with the Gerald W. Thomas Outstanding Agriculturalist Awards on Thursday (Nov.
+9) during its 96th annual Pig Roast at the Lubbock Memorial Civic Center.
 The Pig Roast also celebrates scholarship donors, recipients and intercollegiate judging teams.

-The annual outstanding agriculturalist awards recognize individuals for contributions to various areas of agriculture.
-This year's recipients are Terry Caviness for Agribusiness, Barry Street for Agricultural Production, and Charles Perry for Public Service.
+The annual outstanding agriculturalist awards recognize individuals for their contributions to various areas of agriculture.
+This year's recipients are Peggy Donnell Brown for Agricultural Production, K. Michael Conaway for Public Service, and Fred Underwood for Agribusiness.

-The outstanding agriculturalist awards, established in 1969, are named for Gerald Thomas, who served as dean of Tech's College of Agricultural Sciences from 1958 to 1970.
+The outstanding agriculturalist awards, established in 1969, are named for Gerald Thomas, who served as dean of Tech's Davis College of Agricultural Sciences & Natural Resources from 1958 to 1970.

 CONTACT: Tracee Murph, Assistant Director of Alumni Relations and Manager of the Texas Tech Dairy Barn, Davis College of Agricultural Sciences & Natural Resources, Texas Tech University at (806) 742-2802 or firstname.lastname@example.org